kiernan2/Portfolio/README.md

 ## by Kiernan beattie

-Made with HTML and CSS, readme written in markdown
+Made with HTML CSS and Bootstrap, readme written in markdown

 This is a portfolio website made to prove I can make a portfolio website